php-repos/datatype-documentations/collection-class.md

 assert_true([1 => 'foo', 2 => 'bar', 'baz'] === $collection->items());
 ```
----

 ### put

-It puts the given item at the given index in the collection.

-It puts items to the collection by natural key when it is not passed.
+This method adds the provided value to the collection at the provided key.
+If no key is provided, the value is added to the array by natural key.

 ```php
 public function put(mixed $value, int|string|null $key = null): static